0xheron/scripts/README.md

 # scripts
-A bunch of scripts for making programming faster
+A bunch of scripts for making manual programming tasks faster